2026-27 Catalog

 331

-LAYOUT, DESIGN AND COPY PREPARATION Prerequisites: Minimum grade of C in GRA 1142C or department approval.
+LAYOUT DESIGN Prerequisites: Minimum grade of C in GRA 1142C or department approval.
 A practical course in utilizing industry-standard layout software to convert rough ideas into technically sound print-ready layouts.
 Students are encouraged to apply various design fundamentals, such as color, balance, hierarchy and the typographic grid.
 (Special Fee: $117.00).

 GRA 1206C.
 FUNDAMENTALS OF TYPOGRAPHY.